 With its chic marketing and catchy name, the Yaz birth control pill was introduced in 2006 and quickly became the most popular and best-selling oral contraceptive in the U.S. But as quickly as the drug’s popularity skyrocketed, it plummeted amid concerns that it raises the risks of deadly side effects more than older contraceptive pills.

 Studies from as early as 2006 documented the side effects associated with Yaz, including:

 - Thromboembolic disorders

 - Gallbladder disease

-Drospirenone, an active ingredient in Yaz, significantly increases the chances of developing venous thromboembolic events (VTE), or blood clots, studies show.
-Blood clots can lead to heart attacks, strokes and pulmonary embolisms, which all can be deadly.
+Studies show that drospirenone, an active ingredient in Yaz, significantly increases the chances of developing venous thromboembolic events (VTE), or blood clots.
+The risk of developing a blood clot while taking Yaz goes up even more in women who smoke and are 35 and older.
+Blood clots can lead to heart attacks, strokes and pulmonary embolisms, all of which can be deadly.